National-Digital-Twin/integration-architecture-documentation/DeveloperDocumentation/IANode/repositories.md

 # IA Node Repositories
+## Outlines the repositories for the various IA Node components.
 IA Node has a codebase for different functions and apps spread across various repositories.
 Here is a list of repositories you will find useful for discovering, setting up and configuring your own IA node.

  |   Repository         |     Description                        | Additional Information |